zyn-org/zyn/docs/PROTOCOL.md

 ### Network

-Entangle uses a hybrid protocol over TCP with text-based message framing and binary payloads.
+Narwhal uses a hybrid protocol over TCP with text-based message framing and binary payloads.
 The protocol defines all messages as request-response pairs or server-initiated notifications.
 Message headers are newline-delimited text consisting of a message name followed by space-separated parameters.
 Messages that include payloads (indicated by a `length` parameter) are followed by binary data.

 The client initiates a socket connection and then writes a sequence of request messages and reads back the corresponding response messages.
 A handshake is required upon connection to establish protocol parameters and capabilities.